-One of the oldest scientific disciplines, mathematics is fundamental to modern advancements in technology, science, art, architecture, and engineering.
-In McNeese’s mathematical sciences bachelor’s degree program, students develop the analytical, problem-solving, communication, and interpersonal skills that are highly sought after in nearly every profession.
-Through coursework that includes advanced calculus, differential equations, probability and statistics, and through research and presentation opportunities, mathematics majors graduate prepared to continue their education at the graduate level or to pursue careers in fields including education, government, and industry.
+One of the oldest scientific disciplines, mathematics is a fundamental component to modern advancement in technology, science, art, architecture and engineering.
+In McNeese’s mathematical sciences bachelor’s degree program, students develop the analytical, problem-solving, communication and interpersonal skills that are highly sought after in nearly every profession.
+Through coursework that includes advanced calculus, differential equations, probability and statistics, and through research and presentation opportunities, mathematics majors graduate prepared to continue their education at the graduate level or to pursue careers in fields including education, government and industry.

 Minor in mathematics

-A mathematical science major also complements other degree programs such as engineering, computer science, general business administration, and more.
-With a minor in applied statistics, mathematics, or statistics, students benefit from additional knowledge and training that leads to greater mastery of their core subject.
+Mathematical sciences also complements other degree programs such as engineering, computer science, general business administration, and more.
+With a minor in applied statistics, mathematics or statistics, students benefit from additional knowledge and training that leads to greater mastery of their core subject.

 At a Glance